MurdoMaclachlan/oscr/README.md

 and on Windows, it is under `C:\Users\your_username\AppData\Roaming\`.

 **What if I already have a praw.ini in my config folder?**\
-In this scenario, Oscar should append the `oscr` section to it without altering any content that is already there.
+In this scenario, OSCR should append the `oscr` section to it without altering any content that is already there.
 If you notice any errors with this, please report them immediately.

 **How can I contact the developer?**\
 I'm reachable through `murdo@maclachlans.org.uk` and `murdomaclachlan@gmail.com` (the first address is preferred).
 You can also open an issue on GitHub if needed.